-Unfortunately, getting past the Great Firewall isn’t guaranteed – some users have no issues, others can’t connect at all – and the Stealth protocol is currently only available on the desktop apps.
-If you are looking to use your mobile device in the country, we recommend looking at other providers that offer a more comprehensive solution.
+Getting past the Great Firewall isn’t guaranteed, though – some users have no issues, others can’t connect at all – and the Stealth protocol is currently only available on the desktop apps.
+If you are looking to use your mobile device in the country, take a look at our VPN recommendations for China here.

-VPNSecure offers a high level of privacy with a solid zero-logs policy- something not offered by very many providers on the current market.
-The policy clearly states that they don’t log:
+VPNSecure offers a high level of privacy with a strict zero-logs policy.
+The policy clearly states that it doesn’t log:

 - IP Address

 - Connection timestamp

 VPNSecure does monitor general server usage, including CPU and total bandwidth per server, for performance and for troubleshooting purposes.
 Since nothing can be linked back to an individual user, your online identity and activity remains private.

 VPNSecure was originally incorporated in Australia but recently made the decision to move its operation base to Hong Kong.

 The motivation was a change in Australian legislation that requires companies to create backdoors for end-to-end encrypted communications at the direction of the authorities.
 Hong Kong has no mandatory data retention laws, making it more privacy-friendly than Australia.